ropensci/phylogram/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed the Maintainer field from the DESCRIPTION file.
+* Added Author field to the DESCRIPTION file.

 ## Original Submission